-They do so by developing a single messaging and using set platforms to connect with them.
-Although there are many lead-generation efforts that both teams make: with ABM, they get a better insight into their key prospects.
+They do so by developing a single message and using set platforms to connect with audiences.
+Although there are many lead-generation efforts that both teams can make on their own, with ABM, companies can get a better insight into their key prospects.

 The thing is, ABM flawlessly accommodates short-term marketing objectives such as generating leads, but it is focused on boosting long-term revenues.
 No wonder 87% of marketers using ABM say it delivers higher ROI than any other marketing activity.